ApolloWeb/wp-woocommerce-printify-sync/wp-content/plugins/wp-woocommerce-printify-sync/readme.txt

 = Does this plugin support multi-currency stores? =

 Yes, the plugin includes built-in exchange rate management to handle currency conversions between WooCommerce and Printify.

+= How does the plugin handle shipping and fulfillment? =

+The plugin automatically maps WooCommerce shipping methods to Printify's available shipping options, and updates orders with tracking information when shipments are processed.

+= Can I use the plugin with multiple Printify stores? =

+Yes, you can configure the plugin to work with different Printify shops for different product categories.

+= Is this plugin compatible with multilingual sites? =

+Yes, the plugin is fully translatable and works with WPML, Polylang, and other WordPress multilingual plugins.

+== Screenshots ==

+1. Dashboard overview with sync status and recent orders
+2. Product import interface showing available Printify products
+3. Order management screen with Printify status information
+4. Plugin settings page
+5. Shipping profile configuration page

+== Changelog ==

+= 1.0.0 - 2025-03-09 =
+* Initial release

+== Upgrade Notice ==

+= 1.0.0 =
+Initial release of the WP WooCommerce Printify Sync plugin.